Common Artist Legal Problems and How to Avoid Them

 To read more about artist/gallery/dealer contracts, go here.

-Think you need an art lawyer?
+Think you need legal assistance?
 Read: When to See an Art Attorney

 Thanks to Nate Cooper, lawyer, mediator, musician, and Legal Services and Education Coordinator for California Lawyers for the Arts, for assistance with this article.

-Disclaimer: If you need legal assistance, see an attorney.
-This article is not to be taken or construed in any way as legal advice.
+Disclaimer: This article is not to be taken or construed in any way as legal advice.
+If you need legal assistance, contact an attorney.